 - Your Key can be a short, descriptive entry to separate this integration from other functions that use the same Community API key for easier use

 - Incoming Fields map Parameters defined in your third-party system to the Centercode feedback form.
-This area is essential in lining up the upcoming Webhooks step, where you’ll be sending data to these Parameters
+Below is an example of incoming JSON data.
+Here you can see it matching these fields exactly.

 - The Workflow section leverages the existing Workflow configured for your Feedback Type

-- When External Feedback is created without an otherwise matching Submitter, it is attributed to the Default Submitter, which is an existing user account of your choosing.
+- When feedback tickets are created through the External Source integration without a matching Submitter, it is attributed to the Default Submitter, which is an existing user account of your choosing.

-- Advanced Options allow you to decide if your External Feedback should trigger existing Feedback Automation or Workflows (including External Destinations)
+- Advanced Options allow you to decide if your External Source should trigger existing Feedback Automation or Workflows (including External Destinations)

 3. Creating Your Feedback Webhook Macro